Products from Oil

 A

-which react together to produce electricity.
+and oxygen, which react together and produce electricity.

-When the fuel is hydrogen the fuel cell produces electricity plus water.
+the fuel cell produces electricity plus water.

-The fuel cell is made from an anode and a cathode
+A hydrogen fuel cell is made from an anode and a cathode

 with an electrolyte contained between them.

 The fuel cell generates electricity.
-It is not the same as an electrolysis cell
+It is not the same as an

-which needs to be supplied with electricity.
+electrolysis cell which needs to be supplied with electricity.

 Hydrogen Fuel Cell